 Our values: Opportunity, equal opportunity, fairness, fair share, opportunity for each and every child

 Our vision: Our public schools must provide each and every child the opportunity to achieve their fullest potential in life.
 Children are not standardized; each one needs and deserves personalized instruction.
 That requires both fully qualified professional teachers and opportunities to learn outside of school.
 Every jurisdiction needs to: (1) provide adequate funding for public schools; (2) deliver instruction in a way that recognizes the differences in both the interests and needs of specific children; (3) provide opportunities to learn outside of classroom time including afterschool, arts and recreational programs, and libraries; and (4) make schools a safe and fair environment for everyone.

 K-12 school funding was substantially cut due to the Great Recession and most states are still providing less per student than they did in 2008.
 In addition, most states allow substantial disparities in per-pupil school funding from one jurisdiction to another.
 States and school systems should ensure that school spending is transparent, that money is not wasted on consultants, standardized tests or school vouchers, and that universal pre-K is fully funded.

-We must recognize that there are no standardized children; every child has different strengths and weaknesses.
+We must recognize that there are no standardized children; each and every child has different strengths and weaknesses.
 That’s why all schools must offer a complete curriculum provided by professional teachers who have the training to give the individualized attention each child needs.
 School systems need to deemphasize standardized tests and pre-packaged lessons, and instead hire and stand behind fully trained teachers who give each and every student the opportunity to achieve their fullest potential in life.

 A great deal of children’s learning happens outside of the classroom.
 Kids learn from art, music and dance programs, from athletics, nature and the outdoors, from games and hobbies, from afterschool clubs of all kinds, and from independent reading for pleasure.
 States and localities need to fully fund libraries, support nonprofits that provide afterschool and summer programs for disadvantaged youth, and create community schools to address each child’s needs.